-B. Definitions
+- B. Definitions - 1.
+Disposition

-For the purpose of this policy:
+Materials' final destruction or transfer to an archives based upon their determined legal, administrative, or historical value.

+- 2. Litigation Hold/Preservation Order A communication issued as a result of current or anticipated litigation, audit, government investigation or other such matter that suspends the normal disposition, processing or retention of records related to that legal process. - 3.
+Nonrecord Information

+Information that serves a temporary purpose, and does not qualify as a record (e.g. convenience copies, informal emails, and document drafts).

+4. Record

-- 1. Disposition: Materials' final destruction or transfer to an archives based upon their determined legal, administrative, or historical value. - 2.
-Litigation Hold/Preservation Order: A communication issued as a result of current or anticipated litigation, audit, government investigation or other such matter that suspends the normal disposition, processing or retention of records related to that legal process. - 3.
-Nonrecord Information: Information that serves a temporary purpose, and does not qualify as a record (e.g. Convenience copies, informal emails, and document drafts). - 4.
-Record: Recorded information, regardless of medium or characteristics, made or received by the Department under law or in connection with the transaction of official business that is evidence of its operations and has value requiring its retention for a specific period of time.
-L.R.S.
-44:402
+Recorded information, regardless of medium or characteristics, made or received by the Department under law or in connection with the transaction of official business that is evidence of its operations and has value requiring its retention for a specific period of time, La R.S.
+44:402.

-C. Policy Statements

-- 1. Litigation Holds shall be issued by the Legal Department. - 2.
-If LDEQ issues a Litigation Hold, all related records, non-records, and business information in whatever form they exist, including drafts and copies shall be retained regardless of whether the items would normally be eligible for disposition according to the LDEQ Nonrecords Guidelines, Administration Retention Schedule, or Environmental Retention Schedule. - 3.
+- C. Policy Statements - 1.
+Litigation Holds shall be issued by the Legal Department. - 2.
+If LDEQ issues a Litigation Hold, all related records, non-records, and business information in whatever form they exist, including drafts and copies shall be retained regardless of whether the items would normally be eligible for disposition according to the LDEQ Nonrecords Guidelines and Records Retention Schedule. - 3.
 No related records or non-records shall be destroyed or made inaccessible for the duration of the Litigation Hold.